For the purposes of this document, Military is defined as either a:

 A qualifying military applicant who obtains a North Carolina PT/PTA license is not exempt from the annual license renewal fee.

-Military Member/Military Member Spouse with active military orders that brought them to the state of North Carolina and who have a current, verified license in another state that is a member state of the PT Compact, must apply for Compact privileges to practice in North Carolina per Public Law - 117-333, Section 19, effective January 5, 2023.
-(Click here for link to PT Compact states. )
+If the applicant has an active home state license in a state that is a member state of the PT Compact, they must apply for Compact privileges to practice in North Carolina per Public Law - 117-333, Section 19, effective January 5, 2023. ( Visit www.ptcompact.org to confirm your eligibility, find additional information, and purchase a NC PT Compact Privilege.)

 NOTE: This law does not preclude active military member/spouse from becoming licensed as a PT/PTA in the state of North Carolina, especially if planning to become a North Carolina resident after the active military orders expire.